Phil Ting: 2021–2022 session

-Electoral History
+Electoral history

 Mayoral Election

 Ting ran in the San Francisco Mayoral election of 2011 but was defeated by incumbent Mayor Ed Lee.
 Ting set a California record for highest campaign expenditures per vote after spending $500,000 on his 2011 campaign for San Francisco Mayor only to finish in 12th place.
 The majority of the money came from the city's public campaign financing system which provided Ting's campaign with over $300,000.

 2012 California State Assembly

-In 2012, he was elected to the California State Assembly, comfortably defeating fellow Democrat Michael Breyer, son of U.S. Supreme Court Justice Stephen Breyer.
+In 2012, he was elected to the California State Assembly, defeating fellow Democrat Michael Breyer, son of U.S. Supreme Court Justice Stephen Breyer.